Are you struggling with how to deal with shame and guilt?

-The mere sound of the words conjures feelings of hiding and withdrawal.
+The mere sound of these words conjures feelings of hiding and withdrawal.
 And even though it’s a normal feeling, it never gets easier–not even with age.

 Unfortunately, many times we tend to interchange shame and guilt with embarrassment.
 We think all three are the same when they are not.